dayalannair/wireless_usb_hub_api/README.rst

 --------
 This API allows the user to send/receive data using a CC2500 tranceiver to/from a local USB device.

+Configuration file:
+-data rate: 500kbaud
+-Mod.: MSK
+-RX BW: 812 kHz
+-Optimised for sensitivity

+Includes a configuration file for mounting a USB on a Raspberry Pi.

+Makes use of the spidev library for SPI communication.

+PIN connections for Raspberry Pi and Quasar module:

 Credits
 -------